ugorji/go/README.md

 Rich Feature Set includes:

   - Simple but extremely powerful and feature-rich API
-  - Support for go1.4 and above, while selectively using newer APIs for later releases
   - Excellent code coverage ( > 90% )
   - Very High Performance.
     Our extensive benchmarks show us outperforming Gob, Json, Bson, etc by 2-4X.
-  - Careful selected use of 'unsafe' for targeted performance gains.
-    100% mode exists where 'unsafe' is not used at all.
   - Lock-free (sans mutex) concurrency for scaling to 100's of cores
   - In-place updates during decode, with option to zero value in maps and slices prior to decode
   - Coerce types where appropriate